DayStar24/thinkcspy/_sources/Exceptions/Exercises.rst

               if __name__ == "__main__":
                   main()

+  #.

+    .. tabbed:: q4a

+        .. tab:: Question

+            Write a short program using ``try:`` and ``except:`` where the user is prompted to enter an integer (ex.
+1, 55, -2).
+When entered correctly, print the integer, letting the user know that "You entered" and then the number.
+If the user enters something other than an integer, creating a ValueError, write an exception so that a message "That is not an integer!" prints.
+Test the code written by entering an integer, and test the code by entering a word, character, or decimal.

+            .. activecode:: exceptions_try

+              try:
+                  #write code here

+              except #type of error:
+                  #write code here

+        .. tab:: Answer

+            .. activecode:: exceptions_try_answer

+              try:
+                  num = int(input("Please enter an integer"))
+                  print ("You entered", num)

+              except ValueError:
+                  print("That is not an integer!")

     These next several problems are variations on a theme.
 Each will have you return a string that consists of a shape built out of ``#`` (hash) characters.
 It is left up to you to add the code you would need to run your functions (i.e., adding a ``main`` function and calling the respective function).
 These problems build in difficulty, and are examples in how solving smaller problems can lead you to incrementally build the solutions to larger problems.

-5.
+  #.

     .. tabbed:: q5